Craig James Speaker Profile

 Craig James now lives in Celina, Texas with his wife Marilyn and their four children.
 His brother Chris was a Major League Baseball player from 1986 through 1995.
 His son Adam is a redshirt freshman tight end for Texas Tech.

-Contact Craig James Booking AgentSports broadcasters such as a Craig James have changed the way we watch and listen to the game.
-The agents at AthletePromotions can assist with booking Craig James speaking engagements, appearances and Meet & Greets from top sports broadcasters.
-We have years of experience in booking TV’s top broadcasters for keynote speeches and autograph signings.
-Hiring a broadcaster like Craig James is not a hard process.
-Our agents can provide availability, fees and all costs associated in bringing out a successful sports broadcaster to your next corporate event.
-We can find Craig James’s agent to make this booking happen very quickly.
-A Craig James appearance will add energy to your upcoming event and reward customers, employees, and clients.
-Most likely, sports fans and corporations can find Craig James's official website, charity involvement, Twitter account, representation, publicist and management info at www.Craig James.com.
+Craig James Hiring and Booking InformationFootball stars such as a Craig James have taken the game to new heights by excelling at their respective position.
+The booking agents at AthletePromotions can assist with Craig James speaking engagements or appearances from NFL stars.
+We have years of experience in booking gridiron greats for keynote speeches and autograph signings.
+Hiring a football speaker like Craig James is not a hard process.
+Our agents can provide availability, fees and all costs associated in bringing out a successful football star to your next corporate event.
+We can find Craig James’s agent to make this booking happen.
+A Craig James appearance will add energy to your upcoming event and reward employees, customers and clients.
+Most likely, football fans and corporations can find Craig James's official website, charity involvement, Twitter account, representation, publicist and management info at www.Craig James.com.

 - AthletePromotions acts only as an athlete broker for corporate functions, private events and speaking engagements.
 Athlete Promotions does not claim or represent itself as Craig James's agent, speakers bureau, manager, publicist, assistant, PR firm or management company.
 Athlete Promotions is a celebrity booking agency representing organizations and groups seeking to hire motivational speakers, athletes, celebrities and corporate entertainment for private corporate events, athlete endorsements, personal athlete appearances, spokesperson campaigns and speaking engagements.
 We are often asked how we can book Craig James for an event?
 Our celebrity booking agency can hire Craig James for celebrity golf tournaments, tradeshows, conventions, store grand openings, VIP meet and greets, licensing deals, print advertising and television commercials.
 Craig James booking and appearance fees, costs and prices on this website are estimates and are only act as a guideline.
 Exact booking fees are determined by a number of factors, including location of event, the celebrities schedule, desired duties, supply and demand and other market factors.
 Bios on this site are for informational purposes only and deemed to be reliable resources, but not guaranteed.
 Some parts of the athlete's biography may be used from Wikipedia, which is licensed under the GNU Free Documentation License.